 Do you provide hotel room blocks for Marathon weekend?

 No, we do not provide hotel room blocks.
 We recommend making hotel reservations right away because the hotels sell out quickly.
-Visit the official marathon website at www.bostonmarathon.org for hotel information.
+Visit the official marathon website at bostonmarathon.org for hotel information.

-Are there any activities planned for Marathon weekend?
+Does Boston Children's plan any activities for Marathon weekend?

 Yes.
 We host a celebration for all of the runners and patient families on the Saturday before the race.